Drop off used batteries for recycling

 Small acts are all it takes to make a big impact

-Just by taking your used batteries to a drop-off point for recycling, you’ll be giving them a new life and helping keep harmful materials out of your bins and the environment.
-This means that valuable resources can be recovered and used to make new things like metal tools, computer parts or new batteries, which reduces the environmental impacts of using new or raw materials.
+If you take used batteries to a drop-off point for recycling, you're giving them a new life and keeping harmful materials out of your bins and the environment.
+Valuable resources are recovered from recycled batteries and used to make new products like metal tools, computer parts or new batteries.
+This reduces the environmental impacts of using new or raw materials.

-Never put any type of batteries in your kerbside bins.
-This includes batteries in laptops, mobile phones, cameras, power tools and electronic toys.
+Never put batteries of any type in your recycling or general rubbish bins.
+This includes batteries in laptops, mobile phones, cameras, power tools, electronic toys and car batteries.

 It’s a small act with a big impact on Victoria’s sustainable future.